NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 ### 3. `cv-plots.R`

-`cv-plots.R`, generates plots comparing CV metrics with results from a stationary bootstrap of the POR run. plots are output into `<dir>/cv_plots`
+`cv-plots.R`, generates plots comparing CV metrics with results from a stationary bootstrap of the POR run.
+Plots are output into `<dir>/cv_plots`.

     usage: cv-plot.R  [--] [--help] [--cleanup] [--dir DIR] [--basins BASINS]